immutant/immutant.org/news/2014-05-05-immutant-web-2x.md

 ## The Websocket API

-Also included in the `org.immutant/web` library is the [immutant.websocket] namespace, which includes two functions for creating websocket handlers, each returning a slightly different implementation of its `Channel` protocol.
-Both `create-handler` and `create-servlet` accept a map of callback functions, invoked asynchronously during the lifecycle of a websocket.
-The keywords and corresponding callback signatures are as follows:
+Also included in the `org.immutant/web` library is the [immutant.websocket] namespace, which includes a `Channel` protocol and the `create-handler` function.
+It accepts a map of callback functions, invoked asynchronously during the lifecycle of a websocket.
+The valid websocket event keywords and their corresponding callback signatures are as follows:

 <pre class="syntax clojure">  :on-message (fn [channel message])
   :on-open    (fn [channel])